nielslange/eco-cube-ubud/README.md

 - As a guest, I want to be able to use a fully equiped kitchen so that I can cook my own food.
 - As a guest, I want to be able to use a dish washer so that I don't have to wash the dishes by hand.
 - As a guest, I want to be able to use a juicer so that I can make my own juices.
+- As a guest, I want to be able to use a blender so that i can make my own cocktails.

 ## Office

 - As a guest, I want to use an adjustable desk so that I can work standing and sitting.